RAM Evaluation Results

 16-bit0%2.1%5.3%

-The MoE distribution is dramatically different.
-RAM v2 pushes 16.6% of tensors to 2-bit — nearly all of these are expert FFN layers that the sensitivity analysis identifies as redundant or highly resilient to quantisation noise.
-This aggressive low-bit allocation for non-critical experts is precisely why RAM v2 excels on MoE: it recognises that not all experts are equally important and compresses the least sensitive ones aggressively.
+The MoE distribution looks completely different.
+RAM v2 pushes 16.6% of tensors down to 2-bit.
+Nearly all of these are expert FFN layers that the sensitivity analysis flags as redundant or highly tolerant of quantisation noise.
+This aggressive low-bit allocation for non-critical experts is exactly why RAM v2 shines on MoE.
+It recognises that not all experts matter equally and compresses the least sensitive ones hard.

-Meanwhile, only 5.3% of tensors get 16-bit treatment (vs 18.3% in Qwen3-8B), reflecting the fact that MoE models have fewer critical shared layers relative to their total parameter count.
+Only 5.3% of tensors get 16-bit treatment here (vs 18.3% in Qwen3-8B).
+That makes sense: MoE models have fewer critical shared layers relative to their total parameter count.

 Sensitivity Score Discrimination

-RAM’s effectiveness depends on there being meaningful variation in how sensitive different tensors are to quantisation.
-If all tensors respond similarly, there’s nothing for sensitivity-aware allocation to exploit.
-The sensitivity score span — the range between the most and least sensitive tensors — quantifies this opportunity.
+RAM only works well when there's real variation in how sensitive different tensors are to quantisation.
+If all tensors respond the same way, there's nothing for the allocator to exploit.
+The sensitivity score span, the range between the most and least sensitive tensors, quantifies this opportunity.

 ModelSensitivity Score SpanMax 2-bit %Max 16-bit %